ksantosfrost/cse15l-lab-reports/lab5.md

 **Student's Follow-up**

 Thanks for the suggestion, TA!
 I added the print statements, and here's what I found.
-It looks like my program is not correctly identifying non-prime numbers.
-For example, it's not correctly identifying 9 as a non-prime.
+It looks like my program is not correctly identifying prime numbers.
+For example, it's not correctly identifying 9 as a prime.
 Here's the updated code and the output I got.

 **Updated Code:**
 ```java